customink-webops/hostsfile/README.md

 Requirements
 ------------
-- Chef 10 or higher
+- Chef 11 or higher
-- Ruby 1.8.7 or higher
+- Ruby 1.9.3 or higher

+Note: Any of the `1.x.y` series of this cookbook will work with Chef 10 and Ruby 1.8.7.

 Attributes
 ----------